dyuk01/blog/_posts/2024-05-15-RemoveElement.markdown

 ## Approach
 The goal is to remove a specific number from an int array
-To achieve this, we need to use <a href="https://dyuk01.github.io/blog/algorithm/2024/05/15/InPlaceAlgorithm.html">in-order algorithm</a>.
+To achieve this, we need to use <a href="https://dyuk01.github.io/blog/algorithm/2024/05/15/InPlaceAlgorithm.html">in-place algorithm</a>.
+0. To begin, value that needs to be removed will be called 'val'
 1. Initialize index to 0, which represents number of non-target elements in the array
-2. Iterate through the array, and increment index when the current value is not equal to the value
+2. Iterate through the array.
+- If the current value is not val,
+- Replace the current value with non-val variables
 3. Return index

 ## Code